 The Only Diet That Works As Advertised

 I have a deep aversion to restrictive diets.
-Partly because I’ve had my share of unpleasant experiences with them and partly because they are backed by assumptions and emotions instead of science and real world results.
+Partly because I’ve had my share of unpleasant experiences with them and partly because they are backed by assumptions and emotions instead of science and real-world results.

 And I’m not one to nod in agreement with unfounded nonsense.
 You shouldn’t be either.

-You want to lose weight?
+You wanna lose weight?
 Eat less.

 You want to lower your blood pressure, decrease your risk of heart disease and type 2 diabetes?
 Eat less and increase your activity levels.
 Create a negative energy balance, ramp-up your protein intake and watch your body composition and health markers improve.